MaikEight/ExaltAccountManager/README.md

 Preview-testers and feedback is important aswell, if you have a minute to write me your thought about EAM and how it could be improved, please do.

 If you want, you can donate a buck or two, any money generated will be re-invested into this project.
-Last puchase: The awesome, custom made application-logo
+Last puchase: The awesome, custom made application-logo.

 <b>Any help is greatly appreciated</b>